-You’ve covered many of the basic functions of Microsoft Office Access and now you’re ready to learn advanced Access features such as, database management, advanced form design, packaging a database, encrypting a database, preparing a database for multi-user access and more.
+You’ve covered many of the basic functions of Microsoft Office Access 2016, and now you’re ready to learn advanced Access features such as database management, advanced form design, packaging a database, encrypting a database, preparing a database for multi-user access, and more.
 Knowledge of these features separate database professionals from the casual database users or occasional designers.
-Today’s training added to that which you’ve gained from the previous two days round out your Access education and provide you with marketable job skills.
+Today’s training, added to that which you’ve gained from the Microsoft Office Access 2016: Part 1 and Microsoft Office Access 2016: Part 2 courses, rounds out your Access education and provides you with marketable job skills.

 Lesson 1: Implementing Advanced Form Design